Sustainability

 Our sustainability is not just about the climate – also about people:

-• We collaborate with citizens on Social Exemption Card for waste management
+• Collaboration with citizens on Social Exemption Card for waste management

 • Use of volunteers as officials

-• Suppliers must meet requirements for decent working conditions
+• Requirements for decent working conditions for suppliers

-• We organize an inclusive people’s bike race – everyone should be able to participate
+• Inclusive people’s bike races – everyone must be able to participate

 A sustainable collaboration with New Loop